Menu

 Sensory Loss in Care Homes

 For staff working in Care Homes, we have a programme designed for you!
-Sensory Loss is far more prevalent in Care Homes than we might think and is often one of the factors the affects the decision for someone to go into care however it also often goes unrecognised and unsupported.
+Sensory Loss is far more prevalent in Care Homes than we might think and is often one of the factors the affects the decision for someone to go into care however it can be difficult to identify that a resident is experiencing sight loss and/or hearing loss, and to know how best to support them.

 Our Sensory Loss in Care Homes training consists of a two-hour Visual Awareness session and a two-hour Deaf Awareness session.
 These are designed to explore the practical and emotional impact of sensory loss in Care Home residents in particular.
 The shorter sessions are designed to make it easier for Care Homes to organise staff attendance.